sportsdunia logo

 Who is the Best Test Batsman in the World?

-Whether it’s about saving the team after a horrible collapse or building a big partnership with other batters, these players have done it all and are still doing it to achieve multiple individual milestones, and also helping their respective teams to be dominant.
+Whether it’s about saving the team after a horrible collapse or building a big partnership with other batters, Joe Root have done it all and is still doing it to achieve multiple individual milestones and is the best test batsman in the world.

 Advertisement